 The first step is the pre-application conference.
 The "pre-app" allows the applicant an opportunity to meet with county staff and appropriate service providers (e.g., solid waste, water, fire, sewer, surface water detention).
 In this informal setting the applicant explains the proposal, and county staff and service providers outline the requirements that apply to the project site.
 The applicant also gets an estimate of the Transportation Systems Development Charge fees and Parks System Development Charge fees that may be required for a project.

 To apply, the applicant must submit the application form and design review fee, as well as preliminary plans.
-Five full-size and five cut-sheet sets of plans are required.
+One full-sized set of plans and one scannable (11/17 maximum) are required.
 Additional sets may be required for large, complex projects.
 The applicant must get a signed Preliminary Statement of Feasibility from the water provider, sanitary sewer provider and surface management authority, if applicable.

 The standard Design Review fee is .384 percent of the construction cost (.00384 x construction cost) of the project, with a $650 minimum and a $36,835 maximum fee.